chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

       - Adaptive content presentiaon part of the exam

-      - Sth from evaluation of ev
+      - something from evaluation of ev

   - If its been in the cwk – will be less.